 There have been recent reports of a rise in hacking activity which seeks to disrupt online activities and spread harmful or abusive material.
 This is especially important as Churches are finding new online ways to connect with their congregations.
-You can:

 - Review your lone working policy to ensure that online communication guidance is provided to mitigate against the risks of unavoidable 1:1 contact.

 Read or download the new guides from the URC about Facebook, Twitter and WhatsApp, written for those who have never used them before but are thinking about doing so to stay in touch with their church or community.
 Also available is guidance about the recording of podcasts, using Facebook Live, YouTube and Zoom.

 Even at the best of times, it can be challenging for parents, carers and other adults to keep children safe when they are online.
 We all need to know the risks and signs of inappropriate content and online abuse and we all have a role to play in helping people to understand the dangers of online grooming, exploitation and abuse.
 There are the settings that a parent or caregiver can change on tech devices, to control what, who and how much access is given online.
 The NSPCC runs a free advice line for parents and caregivers with questions about keeping children safer online.
 It’s on 0808 8005002.

 Useful links and resources following the Safe Against Scams:

 How to setup devices safely:

 Help with online scams: https://www.citizensadvice.org.uk/consumer/scams/get-help-with-online-scams/

 From the Metropolitan Police Service https://www.met.police.uk/

 - The Little book of Cyber scams